rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 <a name="I.01.7.1">I.01.7.1</a> **Examples**.
 The examples are not in themselves prescriptive, but are meant to provide a model of reliable application and interpretation of the rule in question.
 A word, phrase, element, or entire area may be illustrated.

 <a name="I.01.7.2">I.01.7.2</a> **Notes**.
 The instructions and guidelines in the note elements are written in imperative form.
 This does not imply that all notes are required; on the contrary, most notes are not (see [9.01.5.1](/DCRMR/additional-notes/#9.01.5.1)).
-Consult the other chapters of DCRMR in order to ascertain what is required and what is optional in any given situation (see [Other notes](/DCRMR/additional-notes/)).
+Consult the other chapters of DCRMR in order to ascertain what is required and what is optional in any given situation (see [Additional notes](/DCRMR/additional-notes/)).

 ## I.01.8 Integrity of the copy

 <a name="I.01.8.1">I.01.8.1</a> **Defects and sophistication**.
 A greater vulnerability to damage, defect, and loss means that rare materials, especially older printed materials, are less likely than modern materials to be in a perfect or complete state when they reach the cataloger.
 One of the cataloger’s tasks is to ascertain (within reasonable constraints) whether and how much the copy in hand deviates from its original state as issued.
 Imperfections and defects are usually easy to spot.
-Harder to spot during casual examination are replacement leaves, plates, or sections from another copy, and the cataloger is not expected to verify the integrity of each leaf in a resource unless there is reason to suspect that the copy in hand may have been made up, doctored, or falsified (“sophisticated”).
+Harder to spot during casual examination are replacement leaves, plates, or sections from another exemplar of a manifestation, and the cataloger is not expected to verify the integrity of each leaf in a manifestation unless there is reason to suspect that the item in hand may have been made up, doctored, or falsified (“sophisticated”).
 Bibliographers’ and booksellers’ descriptions are the usual source of such information.

 <a name="I.01.8.2">I.01.8.2</a> **Dust jackets**.
 In the context of rare materials cataloging, dust jackets issued by the publisher are appropriately considered part of a resource, and are included in these rules as preferred sources for edition, production, publication, distribution, manufacture, and series.
 Dust jackets often contain valuable information not found in any other source in the resource.
 Their easy detachability, however, coupled with their original function as protection for the binding only until it was safely in the hands of a reader, pose considerable difficulties for the rare materials cataloger.
-A fine dust jacket from a poor copy may have been exchanged with a poor dust jacket from a fine copy; the dust jacket of an original printing may end up on the copy of a later manifestation, and so on.
+A fine dust jacket from a poor copy may have been exchanged with a poor dust jacket from a fine copy; the dust jacket of an original printing may end up on the exemplar of a later manifestation, and so on.
 When considering whether to transcribe information that appears only on a dust jacket, consider that the dust jacket was issued with the resource, unless there is reason to suspect otherwise.

 ## I.01.9 Precataloging decisions